PagerDuty/terraform-provider-pagerduty/website/docs/r/service_event_rule.html.markdown

 * `scheduled_weekly` (Optional) - Values for executing the rule on a recurring schedule.
 	* `weekdays` - An integer array representing which days during the week the rule executes.
 For example `weekdays = [1,3,7]` would execute on Monday, Wednesday and Sunday.
 	* `timezone` - Timezone for the given schedule.
 	* `start_time` - Time when the schedule will start.
-Unix timestamp in milliseconds.
+Timestamp in milliseconds relative to the beginning of the day.
 For example, if you have a rule with a `start_time` of `0` and a `duration` of `60,000` then that rule would be active from `00:00` to `00:01`.
 If the `start_time` was `3,600,000` the it would be active starting at `01:00`.
 	* `duration` - Length of time the schedule will be active.
-Unix timestamp in milliseconds.
+Duration in milliseconds.
 * `active_between` (Optional) - Values for executing the rule during a specific time period.
 	* `start_time` - Beginning of the scheduled time when the rule should execute.
-Unix timestamp in milliseconds.
+Timestamp in milliseconds relative to the beginning of the day.
 	* `end_time` - Ending of the scheduled time when the rule should execute.
-Unix timestamp in milliseconds.
+Timestamp in milliseconds relative to the beginning of the day.

 ## Attributes Reference